AgnostiqHQ/covalent/doc/source/concepts/ui_concepts.md

 ## Transport Graph

 Click on a dispatch ID to view the {ref}`transport graph <Transport Graph>`.
 The nodes in the graph shows the executor, name, and ID number of each task.
-The graph's edges are labeled with the data dependencies betwen nodes.
+The graph's edges are labeled with the data dependencies between nodes.

 :::{note}
 In some default display configurations, edges can run behind other nodes, labels can be obscured, and other display anomalies can occur.
 The graph view features {ref}`controls<graph_controls>` that you can use to adjust the graph display.